Marker Logo

 this page online

-(approx. 0.4 miles away); Sumter World War II Monument (approx. 0.4 miles away); Potter's Headquarters / Federal Order Of Battle (approx. 0.4 miles away).
+0.4 miles away); General Thomas Sumter 1734 -1832 (approx. 0.4 miles away); Sumter World War II Monument (approx. 0.4 miles away); Potter's Headquarters / Federal Order Of Battle (approx. 0.4 miles away).
 Touch for a list and map of all markers in Sumter.

 Regarding Henry L. Scarborough House.
 Built in 1908-08, the Henry Lee Scarborough House is on of the few remaining examples of early twentieth-century Neo-Classical Revival architecture in Sumter.
 The house stood in a residential neighborhood just a few blocks north of the heart of downtown Sumter.
 This neighborhood featured large houses on spacious lots until the 1950s, when most of the historic houses fell to the wrecking ball in the name of progress.
 Henry Lee Scarborough was one of the leading agriculturists in Sumter County.
 He was also very active as a public servant and in civic affairs.
-A full-façade porch supported by massive columns crowned with Corinthian capitals dominates the house.
+A full-faηade porch supported by massive columns crowned with Corinthian capitals dominates the house.
 The interior of the house reflects the rich woodwork typical of the style.
 Listed in the National Register January 20, 1995.(South Carolina Department of Archives and History)

 Henry L. Scarborough House Marker, looking north along North Main Street image.
 Click for full size.

-Photographed By Mike Stroud, February 10, 2010
+Photographed by Mike Stroud, February 10, 2010

 2. Henry L. Scarborough House Marker, looking north along North Main Street